ibm-cloud-docs/cephaas/glossary.md

 # Glossary
 {: #glossary}

-- **Activity tracking events**
+**Activity tracking events**
     Events that record actions or changes within the system for auditing or monitoring purposes.

-- **API (Application Programming Interface)**
+**API (Application Programming Interface)**
     A set of protocols and tools for building software and interacting programmatically with the service.

-- **Authentication**
+**Authentication**
     The process of verifying the identity of a user, host, or application before granting access to resources.

-- **Bandwidth**
+**Bandwidth**
     The data transfer rate allocated to a volume or resource, typically measured in MB/s or GB/s.

-- **Block storage**
+**Block storage**
-  A type of data storage where data is stored in fixed-sized blocks.
+    A type of data storage where data is stored in fixedsized blocks.
 Each block acts as an individual hard drive, and block storage is commonly used for databases and virtual machines.

-- **Capacity allocation**
+**Capacity allocation**
     The process of assigning a specific amount of storage space to a volume or other storage resource.

-- **Ceph as a Service (CephaaS)**
+**Ceph as a Service (CephaaS)**
     A managed service offering IBM Storage Ceph, providing scalable and resilient storage for block, file, and object data.

-- **CLI (Command Line Interface)**
+**CLI (Command Line Interface)**
-  A text-based interface for managing resources by entering commands.
+    A textbased interface for managing resources by entering commands.

-- **Create, Delete, Update (CRUD operations)**
+**Create, Delete, Update (CRUD operations)**
     The basic operations for managing resources—creating, deleting, and updating them.

-- **CRN (Cloud Resource Name)**
+**CRN (Cloud Resource Name)**
     A unique identifier for resources in IBM Cloud, used for tracking and management.

-- **Data security**
+**Data security**
     Measures and technologies used to protect data from unauthorized access, corruption, or loss.

-- **Datastore**
+**Datastore**
     A storage repository for virtual machine files and other data, often used in virtualization environments.

-- **Deployment**
+**Deployment**
     An instance of the CephaaS service, including its configuration, resources, and associated workloads.

-- **Endpoints**
+**Endpoints**
     Network addresses (URLs) used to access APIs or services.

-- **Environment variable**
+**Environment variable**
     A variable set in the operating system or shell that provides configuration information to commands or scripts.

-- **Event notification**
+**Event notification**
     A message or alert generated when a specific event occurs, such as a certificate expiring or a volume being deleted.

-- **Expand (volume)**
+**Expand (volume)**
     Increasing the capacity of an existing storage volume to accommodate more data.

-- **Force flag**
+**Force flag**
-  A command-line option that forces an operation to proceed without prompting for confirmation.
+    A commandline option that forces an operation to proceed without prompting for confirmation.

-- **Host**
+**Host**
     A server or virtual machine that connects to storage volumes to read or write data.

-- **Host NQN (NVMe Qualified Name)**
+**Host NQN (NVMe Qualified Name)**
     A unique identifier for a host in NVMe-oF environments, used to establish secure connections between hosts and storage.

-- **Href**
+**Href**
     A URL or link to the resource in the API.

-- **IBM Storage Ceph as a Service**
+**IBM Storage Ceph as a Service**
     IBM’s managed Ceph storage solution, offering enterprise-grade storage capabilities in the cloud.

-- **ibmcloud CLI**
+**ibmcloud CLI**
-  IBM’s command-line tool for managing IBM Cloud resources and services.
+    IBM’s commandline tool for managing IBM Cloud resources and services.

-- **ID**
+**ID**
     A unique identifier assigned to a resource, such as a volume or host.

-- **Initiator**
+**Initiator**
     The component (usually software or hardware) on a host that initiates a connection to storage resources.

-- **IOPS (Input/Output Operations Per Second)**
+**IOPS (Input/Output Operations Per Second)**
     A performance metric indicating how many read/write operations a storage resource can handle per second.

-- **Kebab menu**
+**Kebab menu**
     A UI element (three vertical dots) that opens a menu with additional options.

-- **Mapping (volume to host mapping)**
+**Mapping (volume to host mapping)**
     The process of associating a storage volume with a host, allowing the host to access the volume.

-- **NVMe-oF (Non-Volatile Memory Express over Fabrics)** A protocol that enables NVMe storage devices to be accessed over network fabrics such as Ethernet or Fibre Channel.
+**NVMe-oF (Non-Volatile Memory Express over Fabrics)**
+    A protocol that enables NVMe storage devices to be accessed over network fabrics such as Ethernet or Fibre Channel.

-- **Object storage**
+**Object storage**
     A storage architecture that manages data as objects, as opposed to files or blocks.
 Each object includes the data, metadata, and a unique identifier.

-- **Observability**
+**Observability**
     The ability to monitor, measure, and understand the state and behavior of a system.

-- **Pending/Available/Failed status**
+**Pending/Available/Failed status**
     Possible states for a resource, indicating whether it is being created, ready for use, or has encountered an error.

-- **Provisioned size**
+**Provisioned size**
     The amount of storage capacity allocated to a volume or resource.

-- **PSK (Pre-Shared Key) encryption**
+**PSK (PreShared Key) encryption**
     A method of securing communications using a shared secret key that is distributed to both parties in advance.

-- **Resource type**
+**Resource type**
     The kind of resource being referenced, such as a volume or snapshot.

-- **REST API**
+**REST API**
     An API that uses HTTP requests to perform operations on resources, following REST (Representational State Transfer) principles.

-- **S3 certificate**
+**S3 certificate**
     A digital certificate used to secure communications and authenticate access to S3-compatible object storage.

-- **S3 credentials**
+**S3 credentials**
-  Authentication information (such as access keys and secrets) used to access S3-compatible object storage.
+    Authentication information (such as access keys and secrets) used to access S3compatible object storage.

-- **Snapshot**
+**Snapshot**
     A point-in-time copy of data, such as a volume or datastore, used for backup, recovery, or cloning purposes.

-- **Source**
+**Source**
     The origin of an event or resource, often specified as a CRN.

-- **Specversion**
+**Specversion**
     The version of the event specification (such as CloudEvents) used in event notifications.

-- **Status**
+**Status**
     The current state of a resource (e.g., pending, available, failed, updating).

-- **Terraform**
+**Terraform**
     An open-source infrastructure-as-code tool for provisioning and managing cloud resources.

-- **Terraform plan/apply**
+**Terraform plan/apply**
     Terraform commands used to preview (`plan`) and execute (`apply`) infrastructure changes.

-- **UI (User Interface)**
+**UI (User Interface)**
     The graphical interface that allows users to interact with the service through a web browser.

-- **VMWare vSphere plug-in**
+**VMWare vSphere plug-in**
     A software component that integrates IBM Storage Ceph as a Service with VMware vSphere environments.

-- **Volume**
+**Volume**
     A virtual storage device that can be attached to hosts or servers.
 Volumes are used to store data and can be managed independently of compute resources.

-- **vSphere host**
+**vSphere host**
     A physical or virtual server managed by VMware vSphere.

-- **vSphere snapshot**
+**vSphere snapshot**
     A point-in-time copy of a virtual machine or datastore in a VMware environment.

-- **Workload isolation**
+**Workload isolation**
     The practice of separating workloads to improve security, performance, or compliance.

-- **Endpoint URL**
+**Endpoint URL**
     The network address used to access a service or API.